Lares Trek 4 Days / 3 Nights

 If you have booked Wayna Picchu, you should coordinate with your guide for visits to Machu Picchu according to your scheduled schedule for the mountain, for people who do not walk in any of the mountains there are other optional activities on your own (not included in the price) :

-- Walk to the Inca Bridge: The Inca Bridge offers a dose of adventure for your next visit to Machu Picchu.
+- Hike to the Inca Bridge: The Inca Bridge offers a dose of adventure for your next visit to Machu Picchu.
 However, in this case, the adventure is a little less strenuous, but much more challenging for death, not for people with vertigo.

 Train back to Cusco: in the afternoon you will return to the train station in Aguas Calientes for the return trip to Ollantaytambo.
 Upon arrival at the train station, you will be transferred by car to your hotel in Cusco.